Man Group steps up U.S. presence with Silvermine deal

 Man said on Wednesday that it will pay an initial $23.5 million, equivalent to 0.6 percent of Silvermine's assets, with two subsequent payments of up to $16.5 million after a year and up to $30 million after five years, depending on performance.

-News of the deal, which is expected to close in the first quarter of next year, lifted Man Group shares 2.4 percent to 148 pence by 1123 GMT, while the benchmark FTSE 100 Index was down 0.7 percent.
+News of the deal, which is expected to close in the first quarter of next year, lifted Man Group shares 2.4 percent to 148 pence by 0623 ET, while the benchmark FTSE 100 Index was down 0.7 percent.

 The share price is up 74 percent this year, against a 7 percent fall for the FTSE 100, but the stock is still trading at a fraction of its 2008 peak of more than 625 pence.